Arinerron/heaptrace/README.md

 # About

-heaptrace is a ptrace-based tool similar to ltrace for tracking glibc heap operations (malloc, free, realloc).
+heaptrace is a ptrace-based tool similar to ltrace for tracking glibc heap operations (malloc, free, realloc) in ELF64 binaries.
 It is useful for debugging binaries and doing heap pwn.

 ![screenshot.png](screenshot.png)

-It allows users to set breakpoints at heap operations, prints out the heap operations using symbols instead of pointers, and is able to automatically identify and describe both double free vulnerabilities and memory leakage issues.
+## Main Features

+* Prints out heap operations using symbols instead of pointers.
+This allows users to understand what is going on on the heap without having to compare pointer values at each operation.
+* Detects some forms of heap corruption, double free vulnerabilities, and memory leakage issues.
+* Allows users to set "breakpoints" at any heap operation number (`oid`).
+When heaptrace reaches the requested `oid` number, it immediately detaches itself from the tracee (the target binary) and attaches the GNU debugger (gdb).
+This allows users to easily debug the heap interactively at any point.

+## Other Features

+* Supports all 64-bit dynamically-linked (glibc) or statically-linked ELF64 binaries.
+Even if PIE is enabled or the binary is compiled without a PLT.
+* Automatically resolves malloc/free/realloc symbols in libc and the binary, and soon will support manually inputting addresses for when ELF binaries are stripped.
+* Disables ASLR so that heap pointers are the same across multiple deterministic executions.

 ## Setup